spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 #### 3. Register the GPG key manually in the UI.

-In order to register a GPG key in the UI, navigate to the _Terraform registry_ section of the account view, switch to the _GPG keys_ tab and click the _Add GPG key_ button:
+In order to register a GPG key in the UI, navigate to the _Terraform registry_ section of the account view, switch to the _GPG keys_ tab and click the _Register GPG key_ button:

 ![](../../assets/screenshots/Screenshot 2023-06-02 at 16.28.27.png)